aaltinto/so_long/README.md

     cd ..
     make bonus
 ```
-Three options for map.
+Three options for map in my project.
 It's same for bonus and mandatory part.
-One of them is for error checking so it won't work
+One of them is for error checking so it won't work or you can use your own map.
 ```bash
     ./so_long maps/map.ber
 ```